03 Jul The basics of becoming a co executor of a will

 This can prove to be cumbersome and difficult to manage if the co-executors live in different areas.
 In fact, I very seldom recommend naming co-executors in Wills that I write for that fact alone.
 It simply makes administration of the estate more of a challenge than it necessarily needs to be.
 Everyone’s situation is different, of course, but I often recommend my clients name a single person or entity as an executor and another as an alternate executor.

-As always, my office is glad to assist you in preparing your Will and Estate Plan that best protects your loved ones.
+As always, my office is glad to assist you in preparing your Will and Estate Plan that best protect your loved ones.